sttk/ReasonedException/README.md

 The exception class with reason.

-In Java programming, it's quite cumbersome to to define exception classes for various exception cases.
-However, trying to handle multiple exception cases with one exception class can make it difficult to identify specific cases.
+In Java programming, it's quite cumbersome to define exception classes for various exception cases.
+However, handling multiple exception cases with one exception class can make it difficult to identify specific cases.

 The `ReasonedException` class provided by this package resolves these issues by accepting a `Record` object representing the reason as an argument.
-Since the `Record` class can be defined with minimal implementation, defining a `Record` class for each exception case and passing it to `ReasonedException` enables us to create exception objects that can identify the specific exception cases.
+Since the `Record` class can be defined with minimal implementation, defining a `Record` class for each exception case and passing it to `ReasonedException` enables to create exception objects that can identify the specific exception cases.

 In addition, the `Record` class allows to define fields, their getters, and constructors without need for cumbersome implementation.
 This means that a `Record` object as a reason can hold the values of variables representing the situation when an exception occurs.

 ## Install